wesleycamargo/azure-docs.pt-br/articles/security/how-to-discover-classify-personal-data-azure.md

 >[!Note]
 Os administradores do Windows tendem a usar o PowerShell, mas alguns preferem a CLI do Azure.

-### <a name="how-do-i-search-for-personal-data-in-sql-database-in-the-azure-portal"></a>Como fazer para pesquisar dados pessoais no banco de dados SQL no portal do Azure?**
+### <a name="how-do-i-search-for-personal-data-in-sql-database-in-the-azure-portal"></a>Como fazer para pesquisar dados pessoais no banco de dados SQL no Portal do Azure?

 Use a ferramenta interna do editor de consultas no portal do Azure para pesquisar dados pessoais.
 Você fará logon na ferramenta usando o logon de administrador e a senha do SQL Server e, em seguida, inserirá uma consulta.